-- Legal Risk Management and Litigation Policy
+Legal Risk Management and Litigation Policy

 Winnie Madikizela - Mandela Local Municipality has recognised an increase in litigation cases and that the costs associated with such cases are unacceptably high.
 The Municipality has also recognised that there appears to be poor legal risk management strategies currently in place needed to assist in reducing the number of litigation cases.
 In those instances, wherein, litigation is unavoidable and necessary, there appears to be weak management protocols in place to ensure that such cases are disposed of in the most efficient and cost-effective manner.
 This Policy aims to ameliorate such deficiencies by providing certain risk management and litigation management principles and operating protocols This Policy must be recognised as a living document in need of regular review.
 The purpose of this Policy is two-fold: The Legal Risk Management component is intended to identify, respond to and avoid legal risks, thereby avoiding unnecessary litigation; the Litigation Component is intended to manage unavoidable and necessary litigation in a most efficient and cost-effective manner.
+This policy was last reviewed and adopted by council in the 2022/23 financial year.

-- Spatial Development Framework
+Spatial Development Framework

 The municipality developed and adopted the spatial development framework in the 2014/15 for the period of five years.
 The approved spatial development framework was reviewed in the 2019/2020 financial year and adopted on the 13th May 2022.
 As part of implementing the approved spatial development framework, the municipality is in the process of developing the local spatial development framework of the identified nodes.
-In this current financial year, the municipality has developed and adopted (26th March 2020) the coastal spatial development framework to guide the development in the fast growing Mzamba node and the incorporation of N2 construction that is underway.
+The municipality developed and adopted (26th March 2020) the coastal spatial development framework to guide the development in the fast growing Mzamba node and the incorporation of N2 construction that is underway.
 The municipality intend to develop the N2 corridor development plan with the intension of promulgating a town along the coast.